syncfusion-content/blazor-docs/blazor/common/how-to/upgrade-syncfusion-components-to-latest-version.md

 documentation: ug
 ---

-# How to upgrade Syncfusion Blazor Components to the latest version
+# How to Upgrade Syncfusion Blazor Components to the Latest Version

 To upgrade Syncfusion Blazor Components to the latest version, you need to ensure the following: